ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ve and faith which in my
+e and faith which in my
 ! master&#x27;s name I seek of you who look for
 bis appearing.
 Serve God by doing com­
 mon actions in a heavenly spirit, and then,